gcruzgar/trdiff/README.md

 See [BERT](https://github.com/google-research/bert) for a method of pre-training language representations in TensorFlow.

 The idea is to produce sentence embedding vectors which can be used for training.
 Once unlabelled text data is vectorised, it can be used to predict TER.
 Once a model is constructed, this can be used to predict words translated per day and ultimately text difficulty.

+When using XLM the first hidden state of the last layer is used as input for classification tasks as recommended in the XLM repository.

 ## Semi-Supervised Regression
 Due to the limit in labeled data (currently have access to ~300 documents) and the easier access to unlabeled data, semi-supervised regression is a good candidate for improved regression models.